 This module is based on the assumption that everyone is engaged in some form of practice – whether as a professional, a manager, a parent or a student.
 Through the module you will appreciate how your own understanding and practice can influence change.
+You will need to think about your own perspective and be able to make explicit your assumptions.
 The module begins by exploring the nature of change and systems practice and why there is a need to manage systemic change.
 It goes on to address a simple but profound question: what is it that you do when you do what you do?
 It then considers the implications of practice in a networked or interconnected world, where groups, teams, organisations and even nations will have to be smarter in their ways of working together.

 The world of the future will require more skills and understanding of flexible and adaptive managing – we will have to place more emphasis on learning as we go and making sure the learning changes our practice and organisations.
-A promising way to do this is with systemic inquiry and systemic action research.
+A promising way to do this is with systemic inquiry.
 The module will make it possible for you to start to organise and manage this type of practice – a form of research (with a small ‘r’) that is accessible to all people.

 More effective collaborative working will be a demand placed on more and more people.
 This will make new demands on meetings, teams, projects, committees, as well as interagency and cross-professional and cross-cultural groups.
 This module will consider the theory and practice of ‘social learning systems and communities of practice’ in order to develop your understanding of how different groups might work together better using systems thinking in practice.
 You will be able to critically evaluate your own processes, structures and experiences in your working groups, communities of practice and networks and consider possible alternatives for the future.